P4nd4233/personal--blogg/index.md

 * * *

+## [ [TUTORIAL] Setting up a VPN for Personal Needs/Remote Work](./vpn-tut.html)
+I will take a look at configuring the most popular VPN solutions for Personal and Enterprise use.

 ## [ [PART 2] Renovating an old network for nearly free](./tp_link-2.html)
 In Part 1 I have tested and explained what dangers and inconveniences poses, old embedded hardware.
 And how a badly organized network is a big problem.
 * * *